 The Canadian Arctic Expedition of 1913-1918 was the first Canadian Government expedition to the western arctic and at the time, the largest multi-disciplinary scientific arctic expedition ever mounted.
 It was an important event in Canada's history and had a profound impact on the world of science, and on the people of the north, an impact that continues to this day.

-In 2013 Canada is commemorating the 100th anniversary of the launch of the Canadian Arctic Expedition (CAE) of 1913-1918.
-The Royal Canadian Mint issued commemorative coins on the Canadian Arctic Expedition in January 2013.
-Canada Post is also considering commemorative stamps on the Canadian Arctic Expedition.
+In 2013 Canada commemorated the 100th anniversary of the launch of the Canadian Arctic Expedition (CAE) of 1913-1918.
+Among other celebratory events and projects, the Royal Canadian Mint issued commemorative coins on the Canadian Arctic Expedition in 2013, and we launched a month-long expedition to Banks Island to visit CAE sites.

-The purpose of this website is to provide some general background to the Canadian Arctic Expedition, to promote the new CAE ventures that Grayhound Information Services is involved in, and to provide links to various sources of information on the Expedition and ongoing research activities.
+The purpose of this website is to provide some general background to the Canadian Arctic Expedition, to promote the new CAE ventures that we are involved in, and to provide links to various sources of information on the Expedition and ongoing research activities.

 David Gray’s long-standing interest in the Canadian Arctic Expedition has led to extensive research on the Expedition, several magazine articles, a Virtual Museum of Canada exhibit, and a major exhibition at the Canadian Museum of Civilization in 2011-2012.